Skip to main content

 Extend disks

 Disks are extended automatically on VM startup by growfs systemd service when you extend the backing volume/disk in the hypervisor.
-You can trigger the extension manually by running the script /root/grow-partition-and-filesystems.sh.
-It grows partition and filesystem for both system and data disks.

-Permanent vs onDemand instances
+Permanent vs on-demand instances

-2. Locate key .spec.valuesContent.speech-to-text-phonexia.config.instances.
+2. Locate key .spec.valuesContent.speech-to-text.config.instances.

 3. Corresponding section looks like: